quabbit/quabbit.github.io/index.md

 [Personalized Body Morphology and Morphometry Maximization Protocol (PBMMMP)](https://quabbit.github.io/tools/pbmmmp.md)

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 ***
-##### If you are a literary agent interested in representation, I encourage you to contact me.
-***

-***
-#### <i>PISSANT</i> EXCERPT(S)
-***

-<i>&nbsp; "I could request a bigger placard for levels of specificity--for the demand--but sticklers and nigglers deserve the shapes they chip at and you tried, and who does not relish effort other than whomever feels incapable of it.
-Only strung fineprint in microscopic typeset; the sort punctuating reruns and peeling stickers, which hardly peel cleanly, but need not necessarily.
-The saltatorial arms and legs to leap backwards away in time and push further.
-Machines shift at warp and depart like what we suffered all along was difficulty reading between the points.
-But they come back, which defeats the purpose.<br>
-&nbsp; JEAZINXSKY (BLOWIN’ STEAM): one, one <br>
-&nbsp; one, one	&nbsp; Utter boobery by-and-by, and no divinatory leaf had it coming.
-So why the rush.<br></i>

-<i>.<br>
-&nbsp;	.<br>
-—VIM  &nbsp;  [circumlocutory vortex &nbsp;	, &nbsp;  v i s u a l  s n o w   ,  &nbsp;   wh o o  &nbsp;  o	&nbsp;]<br>
-&nbsp;	.<br>
-.</i><br>

-<i>&nbsp; HUM.
-Why the effrontery chucking wildcard the system way calling life like a night.
-That does not stand up.
-Nearly as spit-stupid as interloping political territory with an idea of where it ought to be.
-Stay back the line.<br>
-&nbsp; The problem is fragility.
-Wound together indefinitely and constitutive of corollaries; a striking, inimitable, lobular interdependence.
-Clad but vitiated by its own structure.
-Grids are pervious in and around the pistons; hence grid-ness, that quality, and dependence, that need.
-A grid would not exist without tender upkeep and the miracle of technicky Johnstons whose granitic, alienated scuttle twangs some latently termitophilic chord deep within me, how that feels.
-Bet they pinch loaves without warring with what it all means in the grand scheme.
-Bet they have not a second for the useless sound of it.
-Get tested by the sound of it.
-Mere cilia from the throttle.<br>
-&nbsp; I think respect to it; directional brim furnishing hints of what was, could become, one end or the next.
-Imminence as a slippery flue accompanied by the eternal lament of some tradition to lace the gallery.
-I say on the whole, for the scene of mind--what its worth--fill it with molten product.
-Who should have what it is.
-Let shells spin their pipings into coiled, immortal parts as looking spindled together in last stops like ABSTRACT, OUTSTRETCHED.
-A piece of coral.
-Holy.<br>
-&nbsp; JEAZINXSKY (PER DE BOOK OF DUBERONOMY): Maui Waui?<br>
-&nbsp; ME: No. A token reminder.<br>
-&nbsp; JEAZINXSKY: Maui Bubble Gift.<br>
-&nbsp; ME: A tacky reminder to stick a fork in it, or else socket."<br></i>

-***
 #### SKILLS AND KNOWLEDGE